gocardless/codeigniter-gocardless/README.md

 ![GoCardless](https://gocardless.com/resources/logo.png)

-## GoCardless PHP Client Library
+## GoCardless CodeIgniter Client Library

-The GoCardless PHP client provides a simple PHP interface to the GoCardless API.
+The GoCardless CodeIgniter client provides a simple CodeIgniter interface to the GoCardless API.

 If you want to use the library as an individual merchant, refer to the